Murtato1/gravitational-transform/INSTRUCTIONS.md

 The output should show each test's output and hopefully no errors should occur!

 Now you can use the cli commands to run the project in a python instance.
+Examples of usage of the important functions in the package are included in the example notebook.